 Being diagnosed with a serious lung disease is a life-changing experience.
 This is especially true if you are one of the 55,000 Americans diagnosed each year with Idiopathic Pulmonary Fibrosis (IPF), a complex and often misdiagnosed disease.

-Temple Lung Center pulmonologist Erin Narewski, DO, says that seeking a second opinion when you are diagnosed with a lung disease, such as IPF, should be a serious consideration.
+Temple Lung Center pulmonologist Erin Camac, DO, FCCP, says that seeking a second opinion when you are diagnosed with a lung disease, such as IPF, should be a serious consideration.
 Here’s why:

 There’s a Big Difference Between Prognoses

 The prognosis for most other kinds of interstitial lung disease is comparatively better than that predicted for IPF.
 So, making sure you have the correct diagnosis is critical to creating the best treatment plan.

 A correct diagnosis is also important because each day you go without the right treatment means a potential loss of lung function.
 Most interstitial lung diseases result in progressive scarring of the lung tissue.
 Once that occurs, it’s generally irreversible.

 Effective treatments for interstitial lung disease can stop or slow the progression of the scarring.
 Ineffective treatments, however, allow scarring to continue and result in permanent damage to the lung.
 That’s why getting a proper diagnosis is so important.

 There’s Often No Definitive Diagnosis